 The 2018 review of eating disorder services in Wales made 22 ambitious recommendations with the vision to ensure early detection and quick access to evidence-based treatment in every part of Wales.
 The recommendations included the introduction of specific waiting time targets for people of all ages and ensuring that patients and their families/carers are properly informed and supported.

 But, progress has been slow and we’re still waiting for a plan to achieve this vision across Wales.

 “There is hardly any support in our area, and what there is doesn’t seem to be working.” - Carer

 Since the report was published, the COVID-19 pandemic has had particularly serious impacts on people with eating disorders.
 It has led to many more people seeking treatment and further increased pressure on clinicians and services.
 This means that progress in expanding and improving eating disorder services is now even more urgent.

-Our new report, ‘The Welsh Eating Disorder Service Review: 3 years on’, finds that while some progress has been made to expand and improve services in Wales since 2018, this progress has been slow and uneven, continuing the postcode lottery.
+In January 2022 we published a report, ‘The Welsh Eating Disorder Service Review: 3 years on’, that found while some progress has been made to expand and improve services in Wales since 2018, this progress has been slow and uneven, continuing the postcode lottery.